 All students enrolled shall have the right to inspect and review their education records, to request corrections or deletions, and to limit disclosure of the records in accordance with the Family Educational Rights and Privacy Act of 1974.
-The student handbook includes more information on the confidentiality of student records, and detailed procedures for exercising such rights are available to students at the office of the Senior Vice President of Academic Affairs.
+The student handbook includes more information on the confidentiality of student records, and detailed procedures for exercising such rights are available to students at the office of Academic Affairs.